microsoft/microsoft-r/ml-app-vuejs/README.md

 > Machine Learning VueJS App

-This project shows how to consume a Machine Learning Service from a javascript app, using an Tensorflow image classification model as an example.
+This project shows how to consume a Machine Learning Service from a javascript app, using a Tensorflow image classification model as an example.

 ## Project Template
 This project was created from